russmckendrick/records/content/albums/music-for-the-jilted-generation-1411395/index.md

 ---
 title: "The Prodigy - Music For The Jilted Generation"
-album_artist: "The Prodigy"
+artist: "The Prodigy"
-album_title: "Music For The Jilted Generation"
+album_name: "Music For The Jilted Generation"
 date: 2019-10-12
 release_id: "1411395"
 slug: "music-for-the-jilted-generation-1411395"
+hideSummary: true
 cover:
     image: "music-for-the-jilted-generation-1411395.jpg"
+    alt: "Music For The Jilted Generation by The Prodigy"
+    caption: "Music For The Jilted Generation by The Prodigy"
-tags: ["Electronic"]
+genres: ["Electronic"]
-hideSummary: true
+styles: ["Breakbeat", "Hardcore"]
 ---

 ## Tracklisting